 Internet devices come in all shapes and sizes.
 Each device has a maximum internet speed it can reach.
 But, that speed might not be as fast as your possible internet service level.
 For example, if your older laptop or tablet only supports 11Mbps and you have 1Gbps internet service, your laptop will never be able to reach the more than 11 Mbps.

-When devices connect to your network, they each use a portion of your allotted speed.
-Multiple devices sharing your internet connection can affect the speed each device experiences.
+When a device connects to your network, it uses a portion of your allotted speed.
+Several devices sharing your internet connection can affect the speed each device experiences.

 TV and internet speed

-In many cases, your TV and internet enter your home through the same terminal.
-Using both services at the same time consumes more available bandwidth and can affect your internet download speeds.
-For example, in certain speed tiers, watching multiple HD TV shows at the same time as very data-intensive internet usage, such as downloading an entire HD movie file on your laptop, may lead to reduced internet speeds as compared with such speeds when no other uses are placed on the home network.
+In some cases, your TV and internet may enter your location using the same terminal.
+Using both services at the same time consumes more available bandwidth and can affect internet download speeds.
+For example, in certain speed tiers, watching multiple HD TV shows at the same time as heavy data internet usage, such as downloading an entire HD movie file on your laptop, will lead to reduced internet speeds as compared with such speeds when no other uses are placed on the network.

 Other networks and websites you visit

 Even though you purchased a specific speed and the AT&T network is highly reliable, the websites you interact with may not provide their services at the same speeds.
 Things to consider as you surf websites: